Lesson 2 of 729% Complete

 Who Should Trade Exotics?

-• ✅ You have 3+ years profitable trading experience
+• ✅ You are consistently profitable

-• ✅ You deeply understand the emerging market economy
+• ✅ You understand the country’s economy

 6Summary, FAQs & Quiz